Aliens vs. Predator (2010 video game)

 Aliens vs. Predator is a 2010 first-person shooter video game developed by Rebellion Developments, the team behind the 1994 Atari Jaguar game and the 1999 Microsoft Windows game and published by Sega for Microsoft Windows, PlayStation 3 and Xbox 360.
+In the game, a Weyland-Yutani research team discovers an ancient Predator Pyramid and hopes to unlock the advanced technology while studying the resident Aliens.
+However, when the Aliens escape, a unit of United States Colonial Marine Corps responds to neutralize the threat while the Predator Race also send three of their members to investigate.
 The game is not a sequel to the previous game Aliens versus Predator 2, but a reboot based on the Alien vs. Predator franchise, a combination of the characters and creatures of the Alien franchise and the Predator franchise.

 Gameplay

 There are three campaigns in the game, one for each race/faction (the Colonial Marines, the Aliens, and the Predators), that, while separate in terms of individual plot and gameplay, form one overarching storyline.
 Following the storyline of the campaign modes comes the multiplayer aspect of the game.
 In this Multiplayer section of the game, players face off in various game types in various ways.

 Alien

 Aliens fight in close-quarters combat with their claws and tails, getting as close as possible to their prey as quickly as possible.
 Aliens have the ability to climb walls and jump from distances without much effort and can blend in with shadows, using darkness to their advantage.
 Within limited ranges, aliens can seek out prey through walls.
 These senses also allow Aliens to clearly observe cloaked Predators.
 In the single-player campaign, players have the opportunity to harvest "hosts".
 By pinning the host, nearby facehuggers are able to locate and latch on to them, thereby propagating the Hive.
 Throughout the game, the player also has the opportunity to perform "stealth kills".